sarahlotspeich/ExtrapolationBeforeImputation/README.md

 For the `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found in its own repo [here](https://github.com/sarahlotspeich/imputeCensRd).

 Each of the "Script (Run Simulations)" files is coded to run 1 replication of each setting for demonstration.
-Per the NOTES at the bottom of the scripts, simulations for Tables 2-S1 and Figures S2-S5 were run in parallel.
+Per the NOTES at the bottom of the scripts, some more time-intensive simulations were run in parallel.

 ## Tables